Violence Against Women

-The Violence Against Women (VAW) Prevention and Intervention Grants Program is a significant programmatic investment of the Department on the Status of Women.
+The Gender-Based Violence (GBV) Prevention and Intervention Grants Program, formerly the Violence Against Women* (VAW) Prevention and Intervention Grants Program, is a significant programmatic investment of the Department on the Status of Women.
 These grants support community-based programs in San Francisco that provide essential violence prevention and intervention services to the community.
 Partner Agencies provide services to adults and youth who are survivors of domestic violence, human trafficking, and sexual assault in the following six priority service areas:

 - Emergency Shelter